Jcstgn/Strategie-Long-Short-Momentum-Value-sur-les-Actions-Europeennes/README.md

-# Long/Short Momentum/Value Strategy on European Stocks
+# Python Project : Long/Short Momentum/Value Strategy on European Stocks
 ## Project Overview

 This project aims to replicate a Long/Short Momentum/Value Strategy on European stocks, as described in the provided data and methodology.
 The strategy combines two well-known factors—momentum and value—to select stocks for long and short positions in the European equity market.